tymbaca/less/README.md

 func main() {
 	ctx := context.Background()

-	var storage Storage
+	var storage less.Storage
 	// Fill with any shared storage implementation
 	// You can also use our adapters from `adapter` package

-	candidate := New(ctx, storage)
+	candidate := less.New(ctx, storage)

 	workFn := func() {
 		if !candidate.IsLeader() {